MLB Odds: Giants - White Sox Prediction, Pick, How To Watch

-The San Francisco Giants and Chicago White Sox meet in the second game of this three-game interleague series on Wednesday afternoon.
+After splitting the first two games of the series, the San Francisco Giants and Chicago White Sox face off in the rubber match of this three-game interleague series.
 It’s time to continue our MLB odds series with a Giants-White Sox prediction, pick, and how to watch.

-The Giants have started the season 2-2, with all four of the games on the road and in interleague play.
-The offense has been hit-and-miss, with two games scoring seven or more runs and two games failing to score at all.
-The White Sox split their series with the Houston Astros to start the year, but then saw their pitching staff give up seven home runs against the Giants in a loss.
+After winning the first game of the series 12-3, the Giants fell in game two, as the White Sox scored three in the seventh inning to win 7-3.
+Logan Webb did not have his best stuff, giving up nine hits and four runs in five innings, but the game got out of hand when three unearned runs were scored off Sean Hjelle.
+The White Sox got a solid performance out of Dylan Cease, who struck out eight and gave up one run off a J.D.
+Davis homerun.
+Tim Anderson was ejected in the game after arguing a quick pitch and will look to make amends today in game three of this series.

 Here are the Giants-White Sox MLB odds, courtesy of FanDuel.